 Point i) you have full control on.
 Point ii) and iv) you have almost full control on, and here the thing to remember is that things are only awkward in the measure you consider them to be so.
-Hence, if you are truly convinced that something is not a big deal, your actions and your body language will instil the same feeling into the other people around you.
+Hence, if you are truly convinced that something is not a big deal, your actions and your body language will instil the same feeling into the people around you.
 Point iii) is the most difficult one, especially with the girls that get burned since they wanted a deeper commitment from you and now they feel bad about the entire experience.
-As bad as it sounds, point iii) is the least important of the four, but you still have a moral responsibility not to hurt sweet girls and not to make them suffer as a result of your actions, hence it’s something you need to keep in mind.
+As bad as it sounds, point iii) is the least important of the four, but you still have a moral responsibility not to hurt Sweet Girls and not to make them suffer as a result of your actions, hence point iii) is something you need to remember.

 It may all seem very theorical for now, but this is all based on first-hand experience, and I will cover Routine Circle Game extensively in my next posts.

 This summer I went through the entire “escalation cycle” with six girls in my Routine Circle: